nextcloud/spreed/docs/api-v1.md

 * Response:
     - Header:
         + `201 Created`
+        + `400 Bad Request` In case of any other error
         + `404 Not Found` When the room could not be found for the participant
+        + `413 Payload Too Large` When the message was longer than the allowed limit of 1000 characters

 ### Get mention autocomplete suggestions